Important: CRATA recommends “what3words” app on your smart phones when hiking our trails. Please read CRATA News post for details! Click Here.

-Founded in 2004 as a 501(c)(3) charitable non-profit organization, the Cherokee Ridge Alpine Trail Association (CRATA), has been dedicated to the design, building, and maintenance of quality, well marked foot path only hiking trails around the Lake Martin and Tallapoosa river areas in central Alabama.
+Founded in 2004 as a 501(c)(3) charitable non-profit organization, the Cherokee Ridge Alpine Trail Association (CRATA), is dedicated to the design, building, and maintenance of quality, well marked foot path only hiking trails around the Lake Martin and Tallapoosa river areas in central Alabama.
 CRATA has built a reputation for providing quality trails for public enjoyment.

 CRATA boasts over 26 miles of well maintained and expertly marked hiking trails located around Lake Martin in Tallapoosa county and on the Tallapoosa river in Elmore county.
 No matter if you like rugged alpine-like trails or easy wooded trails, we have it all.
 The vistas and total immersion in nature on our trails are breathtaking and carry you back to simpler times when the Creek Indians and earlier settlers were roaming our area.

 CRATA is supported by a network of individuals, families, corporate and government sponsors.
 This is achieved through volunteer service, donations/gifts/grants and project collaboration.
 All work on our trails is performed by a group of dedicated volunteers and we have partnered with local, county and state government and with major private organizations to provide quality outdoor facilities for public enjoyment and education.
 Join us and get involved today!

 Follow and like us on Facebook!
 Click Here to take a look.